PlasmaPy/PlasmaPy/CITATION.rst

 Acknowledging and Citing PlasmaPy
 =================================

-If you use PlasmaPy for a project resulting in a publication, we ask that you cite both the specific version of PlasmaPy used in your project and an informational reference.
-Including these references provides credit to developers of PlasmaPy and enables greater scientific reproducibility.
+If you use PlasmaPy for a project resulting in a publication, we ask that you include a line such as the following in the acknowledgements section of your paper:

+* This research made use of version 0.2.0 of PlasmaPy, a community-developed open source Python package for plasma physics (PlasmaPy Community et al. 2018, 2019) that has been developed with support from the U.S. National Science Foundation and the U.S.
+  Department of Energy.

+This line should reference the specific version of PlasmaPy that was used in the paper in order to facilitate scientific reproducibility.
-Version 0.2.0 of PlasmaPy may be cited using the following reference.
+For example, version 0.2.0 of PlasmaPy may be cited using the following
+reference:

 * PlasmaPy Community et al. (2019). *PlasmaPy version 0.2.0*, Zenodo, https://doi.org/10.5281/zenodo.3235817